vantakapu/vantakapu/README.md

 - Merged and Visualized data using Plotly, Folium, Matplotlib to compare radiated countries in the world
 - Discovered most radioactive affected areas Fukushima, California due to human errors and natural resources on earth

-#### SQL, Excel, and Tableau
-- Worked with bookshop dataset from Tableau containing 5000 rows across 13 categories (digits & chars)
-- Structured the data and built dashboard to extract insights using Tableau

 #### Web Scraping popular 3D printing CAD models details from GRABCAD using Python & Selenium
 - Scraped cad models details from grabcad.com/library using Python, Selenium up to 2 pages